acemint/image_slider/README/README.txt

 - Compares 2 images side by side using a slider

 How to Use:
-- Place the 2 images that you want to compare in the folder named "image" (The "image" folder can be found inside "dist")
+1. Place the 2 images that you want to compare in the image folder (The "image" folder can be found inside dist)

-- Open the image_slider.exe
+2. Open the image_slider.exe in the dist folder

-- The program will first ask the user to input 2 filename (you also need to include the file extension)
+3. The program will first ask the user to input 2 filename (you also need to include the file extension)

-- After the program detects the the file, then you can start using it (If it doesn't start, then make sure that the filename are already correct)
+4. After the program detects the the file, then you can start using it (If it doesn't start, make sure that the file is placed at the correct folder; refer to number 1) (If it still doesn't start, check whether the filename are correct)

 Notice: You can only slide from the left side of the image which can be seen at test.png as an example